 ** Spring Class begins the 1st Wednesday in March

-** Fall Class begins the last Wednesday in September
+** Fall Class begins the first Wednesday in October

-** YLC/Williamson Chamber Class begins the last Thursday in September
+** YLC/Williamson Chamber Class begins the first Thursday in October

 If you are interested, we ask that you send in your application as soon as possible.
 There usually is a waiting list.
 The training classes will continue for eleven consecutive weeks.
 The sample class schedules will give you an idea of topics, length of classes, etc.